thatboyo/ignorethis/ToS.md

 7. Limitations

 The bot is provided “as is” with no guarantee of perfect functionality.
-The developer is not responsible for:
+I am  not responsible for:

 Discord outages